On this page:

 - Fit Facts: Three Things That Every Exercise Program Should Have

-You can find dozens of additional ACE Fit Facts by clicking here.
+You can find additional ACE Fit Facts by clicking here.

 Fit Facts are reprinted from ACE FitnessMatters® magazine.
 To learn more, visit the ACE website.

 The American College of Preventive Medicine (ACPM) is the national professional society for physicians who specialize in preventive medicine.
 ACPM’s 2,000 plus members are engaged in preventive medicine practice, teaching, and research.
 The ACPM seeks to improve population health status through evidence-based disease prevention and health promotion research, policies, practices, and programs.
 For more information on the ACPM, visit